HCPSS/schoolsites-help/_posts/2016-07-11-school-club.md

 ![save](/schoolsites-help/images/uploading/save-button.jpg)

-## Editing a Club
+<h2 id="editing">Editing a Club</h2>

-To edit a Club listing on your site, go to the "find content" admin page.
+To edit a club listing on your site, go to the "find content" admin page.

 ### Finding the Club